signaldust/bunny-jit/README.md

 compile everything in `src/`).

 This is work in relatively early progress.
-It sort of works, but some things like function calls not done robustly yet and there are likely serious bugs hiding.
+It sort of works, but some things like function calls are not done robustly yet and there are likely serious bugs hiding.
 Loads and stores in particular are not properly tested yet.

 **Please don't use it for production yet.**